Tahoe Resources: Alleged Role in Violence Related to Escobal Mine in 2013

 Local residents' resistance to the Escobal silver mine project led to violent clashes in Spring 2013.
 Fears about pollution and water contamination, and about potentially damaging effects to the way of life in the area, which is primarily agricultural, caused many local residents to protest the mine's development.
 The surrounding communities voted against the project in 2011, but the vote was non-binding, and development proceeded.

 In April 2013, a series of protests began among residents of San Rafael on the public road near the mine.
 On April 27, seven people were shot when security guards working at the Escobal mine opened fire on 20 protesters.
 In a release issued on May 1, 2013, Tahoe Resources stated that the protesters were armed with machetes.
 The media reported that Alberto Rotondo, Tahoe Resources' Security Chief for the Escobal project, was caught in a wiretap giving direct orders to murder local opponents of Tahoe's mining project.
 On April 30, Rotondo was arrested at La Aurora Airport in Guatemala City, apparently trying to flee.
 Rotondo was criminally charged in Guatemala with obstruction of justice, causing minor and serious injuries, and mistreatment of a minor.

 Rotondo no longer works for Tahoe Resources.

 The seven men who were shot filed a civil lawsuit (Garcia v.
 Tahoe Resources Inc.) against Tahoe Resources in June 2014, alleging that Rotondo ordered the shooting and that Tahoe Resources was legally responsible for the shooting.
 The suit alleged assault, aggravated assault, and obstruction of justice, and that the shooting was premeditated.
-On November 9, 2015, the Supreme Court of British Columbia stayed a judgment in favor of Tahoe Resources.
+On November 9, 2015, the Supreme Court of British Columbia stayed a judgment in favour of Tahoe Resources.

 The coverage of the human rights violations caused a crash in stock value for the company.